Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction.

-We design Access Forms that fits into the existing Application Window Width (to display/edit records), or design popup Forms with specific size without borders or scroll bars (can be moved out of the Application Window area too) or Modal type form (popup type forms with its Modal property value set to True) that must be closed, after taking suggested action on it, before you are able to work with other forms.
+We design Access Forms that fits into the existing Application Window Width (to display/edit records), or design popup Forms with specific size without borders or scroll bars (can be moved out of the Application Window area too) or Modal type form (popup type forms with its Modal property value set to True) that must be closed, after taking suggested action on it, before you can work with other forms.

 This type of form opens one over the other (when more than one form is open) on the Application Window.
-You must enable Overlapping Windows by selecting Office Button - - > Access Options - - > Current Database - - > Document Window Options - - > Overlapping Windows to open the forms in this way, otherwise they will be opened in the Tabbed style in the Application Window.
+You must enable Overlapping Windows by selecting Office Button - - > Access Options - - > Current Database - - > Document Window Options - - > Overlapping Windows to open the forms in this way; otherwise, they will be opened in the Tabbed style in the Application Window.

 The Pop-Up Forms.

 Popup Forms will open on the exact location of the Application Window, from where you have saved it during design time.
-If you need more details on this topic visit this Article Link: Positioning popup Forms.
+If you need more details on this topic, visit this Article Link: Positioning pop-up Forms.

 The MoveSize Action.